-The right of a student to classification as a resident for tuition payment purposes in a state institution of higher education is determined under state policy-Colorado Revised Statutes 1966 and Session Laws of Colorado 1967 as amended.
-Administrative procedures which fix status before or at the time of registration have been approved by the Trustees of the State Colleges in Colorado.
+The right of a student to classification as a resident for tuition payment purposes in a state institution of higher education is determined under state policy-Colorado Revised Statutes 1966, as amended, 1973.
+Administrative procedures fix status before or at the time of registration.
 If, following a registration and payment of tuition, the status conferred on a student is questioned for revision, appeal may be made on a specific form and the case will be reviewed by the University Committee on Residence Status.
 The determination by the committee following the review is final.
 All matters concerning residency status rulings shall be filed with the Office of the Registrar, where referrals will appropriately be made to the University Committee on Residence Status.